Hadeweka/CrysQuant/README.md

 the result will be approximately 24.5.

-Note that quantum gate computations require absurdly large matrices, so your memory will probably overflow at about 15 qubits, maybe even earlier.
-Generally, computations up to about 10 qubits should not pose any problems on regular machines.
+Note that quantum gate computations require absurdly large matrices, so your memory will probably overflow at about 30 qubits, maybe even earlier.
+Generally, computations up to about 15 qubits should not pose any problems on regular machines, while higher numbers might lead to massive calculation times.

 # Roadmap